-Our visitor schedules were disrupted in 2015 and 2016 by the earthquakes and general strikes and a border blockade, but are returning to normal during 2017.
-Below you will find an application form, some notes, and some visitor reports from previous years that will help you get a sense of what it might be like to visit Lalgadh.
+Our visitor schedules were disrupted in 2015 and 2016 by the earthquakes and general strikes and a border blockade, and have been disrupted again in 2020 and 2021 by the Covid pandemic.
+If you would like to visit our centre at Lalgadh when things get back to normal, you will find an application form, some notes, and some visitor reports from previous years that will help you get a sense of what it might be like to visit Lalgadh.
 There is also further useful information and pictures below these reports.

 An opportunity to familiarise yourself with the workings of a leprosy hospital.